wb/gitall/README.md

 ##Disclaimer

 Be careful!
-There are no checks currently in place, so whatever git commands you pass in will be executed in all git repositories in the current or specified directory!
+There are no checks currently in place, so whatever git commands you pass in will be executed in all git repositories below the current directory!